 1962 Bobby Rydell – I’ll Never Dance Again

-Teen idols are nothing new; you can trace them all the way back to Frank Sinatra and the Bobby-soxers.
-Bobby Rydell is one of those most enduring performers.
+Teen idols are nothing new; you can trace them all the way back to Frank Sinatra and the Bobby-Soxers.
+Bobby Rydell is one of the most enduring of those performers.

 Bobby’s career started in 1950 at the age of only nine when he won a talent contest and earned a permanent spot on the show.
 He both sang and played drums.
 He began recording singles in 1959 and nearly hit the top ten with his third release, Kissin’ Time.